Leading-Edge Research in Inflammatory Bowel Disease

 - Participation in a national database for patients with IBD that allows investigators to map case similarities in an effort to better understand the disease and formulate proper treatment plans.

-- Phase I and Phase II clinical pharmaceutical trials testing the effectiveness of new compounds in treating IBD.
+- Phase I to Phase IV clinical pharmaceutical trials testing the effectiveness of new compounds in treating IBD.
 Many trials have come to fruition and gained FDA approval, becoming standard medications for the treatment of Crohn’s disease and ulcerative colitis.